-Single sign on – or SSO for short – is a system that allows websites to use other website to sign in and verify users.
+Single sign-on – or SSO for short – is a system that allows websites to use other websites to sign in and verify users.
 This allows the business from having to store and handle passwords and user data and cuts down on login troubleshooting and also limits what a hacker could access if they infiltrate the system.

 A good illustration to understand it is your ID card.
 If you are pulled over or go to apply for something with the government, your ID card is a trusted form of identification that these entities trust.

 Understanding what is single sign-on begins with understanding how it works.
 In a traditional non-SSO system, everything from logging in to logging out is handled by the company website.
 This leads to a lot of redundant logic in many websites.

 Under a single sign-on system, a third-party site handles the logging in and password authentication then passes a token to the company site to verify that the user should be allowed in.